 During summer 2013, he was an artist-in-residence in Skagaströnd, Iceland, where he completed 530 (Sá veldur sem á heldur), a place-based book work with social encounters.

-Weymouths, a 12-volume book work commissioned by the b-side Multimedia Arts Festival, was installed/performed in Weymouth, England for the London 2012 Cultural Olympiad.
-As part of Weymouths, Paul designed the geo-historical typeface Stetson and released it for free download under an Open Font License in 2012.
+Weymouths, a 12-volume book work commissioned by Dorset-based b-side arts festival, was installed/performed in Weymouth, England for the London 2012 Cultural Olympiad.

 Photo: Peter Millson.